Sample Syllabus Statements

-The LSU student code of conduct explains student rights, excused absences, and what is expected of student behavior.
+The LSU student code of conduct explains student rights and what is expected of student behavior.
 Students are expected to understand this code as described on the Code of Conduct page.
 Any violations of the LSU student code will be duly reported to the Dean of Students.

 Each course syllabus should contain a statement reflecting compliance with The Americans with Disabilities Act and the Rehabilitation Act of 1973, as amended, Section 504.
 This link contains four example statements: Sample Syllabus Statements | LSU Disability Services

 The primary ingredients of your academic success are attending class, managing your time efficiently, taking good notes, and developing good critical thinking and communication abilities.
 LSU has a number of excellent resources that will assist you in developing these skills.
 The place to begin is the Center for Academic Success (CAS).
 The CAS offers guidance on what learning strategies are best suited to your talents, tutoring in the basic subjects, and workshops on a variety of topics, from note taking to time management.
 Communication Across the Curriculum assist students in developing the communication skills necessary for academic and professional success.
 Finally, with respect to professional success, the LSU Olinde Career Center can assist you in choosing a major and a profession that best suits your talents and passions and help you develop a four year career plan to ensure success when you graduate from LSU.

 We believe diversity, equity, and inclusion enrich the educational experience of our students, faculty, and staff, and are necessary to prepare all people to thrive personally and professionally in a global society.
 Therefore, LSU is firmly committed to an environment that affords respect to all members of our community.
 We will work to eliminate barriers that any members of our community experience.